 The following discussion presents formats in edit mode for the institutional library.
 View mode contains the same information but is completely read-only.
-For information on edits to the master or global library, see Adding and Editing Global Formats on page 43.
+For information on edits to the master or global library, see Adding and Editing Global Formats on page 45.

-The General Details tab displays format information and allows users to select a metadata extractor.
+The General Details tab displays format information and allows users to select a metadata extractor and format validator.